alex-petrenko/sample-factory/docs/09-environment-integrations/atari.md

 Run Atari experiments with the scripts in `sf_examples.atari`.

 The default parameters have been chosen to match CleanRL's configuration (see reports below) and are not tuned for throughput.
-TODO: provide parameters that result in faster training.
+(TODO: also provide parameters that result in the fastest training).

 To train a model in the `BreakoutNoFrameskip-v4` environment: